tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Homebridge LXC </h1>
 Homebridge allows you to integrate with smart home devices that do not natively support HomeKit

-To create a new Proxmox Homebridge LXC, run the following in the Proxmox Shell.
+To create a new Proxmox Homebridge LXC, run the following in the Proxmox Shell (V2).

 ```yaml
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/tteck/Proxmox/main/ct/homebridge.sh)"